Serving and RL post-training on AMD GPUs (ROCm)¶

 --moe-backend aiter

-Why recalibrate rather than reuse another vendor's quantization constants.
-The following model is a controlled illustration, not a bit-exact FP8 encoder and not a reproduction of any specific vendor's real calibration data: it simulates quantizing an activation distribution with a clip range calibrated on the same data (Quark's actual workflow) versus a clip range borrowed from a different distribution standing in for another vendor's calibration set.
+What a calibration mismatch costs, and what this does not prove.
+The model below is a controlled illustration, not a bit-exact FP8 encoder and not a reproduction of anyone's real calibration data.
+It quantizes an activation distribution using a clip range fitted to that same data, versus a clip range borrowed from a different distribution, and shows the borrowed range costs real accuracy.

 # quant_calibration_mismatch.py -- validated: does reusing one calibration's clip range